Committee on Trafficking

 WashACT is a multi-disciplinary task force convened in 2005 by the U.S. Attorney’s Office for the Western District of Washington (USAO-WDWA).
 WashACT’s mission is to ensure the victims of trafficking receive all resources available to them and that human traffickers are identified, investigated and prosecuted to the utmost extent of the law.
 Since its founding, WashACT has led the fight against human trafficking in Washington State through its collaborative, victim-centered task force.

 WashACT is co-chaired by Sgt.
-Shane Anderson of the Seattle Police Department (SPD) Investigative Support Unit, Kate Crisham, Assistant U.S. Attorney (AUSA) for the USAO-WDWA, and Kathleen Morris, Deputy Director of the International Rescue Committee in Seattle (IRC in Seattle).
+KC Jones of the Seattle Police Department (SPD) Investigative Support Unit, Kate Crisham, Assistant U.S. Attorney (AUSA) for the USAO-WDWA, and Angie Muthee, Director of Survivor Services at the International Rescue Committee in Seattle (IRC in Seattle).
 In addition to the USAO-WDWA, SPD, and IRC in Seattle, WashACT is comprised of Homeland Security Investigations (HSI), the Federal Bureau of Investigation (FBI), and a myriad of local, state, and federal agencies and non-governmental organizations working to combat human trafficking.
 IRC Seattle leads a coalition of victim service organizations known as the Washington Anti-Trafficking Response Network (WARN); all WARN partners are members of WashACT.

 IRC in Seattle and SPD have received joint Enhanced Collaborative Model grants from the Department of